facebook/react-native/docs/SignedAPKAndroid.md

     $ keytool -genkey -v -keystore my-release-key.keystore -alias alias_name -keyalg RSA -keysize 2048 -validity 10000

-This example prompts you for passwords for the keystore and key, and to provide the Distinguished Name fields for your key.
+This command prompts you for passwords for the keystore and key, and to provide the Distinguished Name fields for your key.
 It then generates the keystore as a file called `my-release-key.keystore`.

 The keystore contains a single key, valid for 10000 days.
 The alias is a name that you will use later when signing your app, so remember to take note of the alias.